What is Bodhi?

 Where to encounter it in the index

-Thich Nhat Hanh on emptiness, signlessness and aimlessness is the index's most direct exposition of bodhi as a non-grasping orientation rather than an experiential prize — the three doors of liberation TNH presents are the Mahāyāna's classical rendering of what awakening looks like as a stance toward experience.
-The Plum Village teaching carries the same content in pastoral idiom; the interbeing vocabulary the lineage uses is its preferred entry-point into the Mahāyāna account of bodhi.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion sit on the Vajrayāna side: the Tibetan-Buddhist instruction the books transmit treats the emergence of bodhicitta under conditions of personal collapse as the operative form bodhi takes for the modern Western practitioner.
-Tara Brach's guided practice carries the Theravāda-descended IMS tradition's reading of the same goal — bodhi through the sustained attention training of vipassanā.
-Adyashanti's *Do Nothing* approaches the same recognition from the Zen side, where bodhi is named as kenshō in its initial flash and satori in its more enduring form.
-The awakening entry maps the cross-traditional family resemblance; bodhi is the Buddhist member of that family in its technical sense.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness is the index's most direct exposition of bodhi as a non-grasping orientation.
+The three doors of liberation he presents are the Mahāyāna's classical rendering of what awakening looks like as a stance toward experience.
+The Plum Village teaching carries the same content in a more pastoral register.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion sit on the Vajrayāna side.
+The Tibetan-Buddhist instruction in those books treats the emergence of bodhicitta under conditions of personal collapse as the operative form bodhi takes for modern practitioners.
+Tara Brach's guided practice carries the Theravāda-descended IMS tradition's reading: bodhi through sustained attention training in vipassanā.
+Adyashanti's *Do Nothing* approaches the same recognition from the Zen side, where bodhi appears as kenshō in its initial flash and satori in its more enduring form.